lgonzalezrouco/pti/microservices/README.md

 Let's check the status of the cluster:

 	kubectl cluster-info

 #### Troubleshooting

 Minikube can be stopped with:

 	minikube stop

+Minikube can be re-started with:

+	export KUBECONFIG=$HOME/admin.conf
+	minikube --vm-driver=none start

 Minikube related files can be deleted with: